ielvisd/eqara/tasks.md

 PR #6 (Launch Quest)

 ### 🎮 Gamification Angle
-*Extra features that make learning math even more engaging and interactive!*
+*Extra features that make learning math even more engaging and interactive, all while maintaining our mastery learning foundation!*

 ---